Last Modified Date: August 10, 2016

-relate output to hours of all persons in an industry, they do not measure the specific contribution of labor
+in an industry to hours worked of all persons in that industry, they do not measure the specific

-or any other factor of production.
-Rather, they reflect the joint effects of many influences, including:
+contribution of labor to growth in output.
+Rather, they reflect the joint effects of many influences,

-changes in technology; capital investment; utilization of capacity, energy, and materials; the use of
+including: changes in technology; capital investment; utilization of capacity, energy, and materials; the

-purchased services inputs, including contract employment services; the organization of production; the
+use of purchased services inputs, including contract employment services; the organization of

 Output: Industry output is measured as an annual-weighted index of the changes in the various products

 (in real terms) provided for sale outside the industry.
 Real industry output for data in this release is

 derived by deflating nominal sales or values of production using price indexes.
 Industry output measures